ipublic/marketplace/README.md

 The software is available as open source under the terms of the MIT License (MIT)

-Developed and managed by IdeaCrew, Inc. and HBX
+Developed and managed by IdeaCrew, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal